Passing the torch to the next generation of societal leaders

 Can I follow the activities virtually?

 Most of the activities are taking place in-person.
-That's the case for the Forums, where remote participation is not possible, and most of the Conversations Circles.
-You will define with your Coach if remote participation to the Circles is possible, but that's certainly not ideal and should remain exceptional.
+That’s the case for the Forums, where remote participation is not possible, and most of the Conversation Circles.
+You will define with your Coach if remote participation to the Circles is possible, but that’s certainly not ideal and should remain exceptional.
 For the Field Work and the Mentorship, you can decide with your peers or Mentor what is best for you.

 Since one of the goal is to have meaningful discussion between the Fellows, it is never as good as meeting in-person.
 For that reason, we do not accept candidates who are living abroad, although we know that they could bring a lot of rich perspectives to the Cohort!
 It is a difficult choice, but experience proved that it is best in that way.